 - Membership of the SI Alumni Network after your scholarship period – a platform for further professional development and to stay in touch

 * The travel grant is a one-time payment for the entire scholarship period.
 The grant is not applicable to students already living in Sweden.

-- Number of Scholarships: An estimated 180 scholarships will be available for full-time master’s studies in Sweden starting in the autumn semester 2018.
+- Number of Awards: An estimated 180 financial aid positions will be available for full-time master’s studies in Sweden starting in the autumn semester 2018.
 Usually 1-2 % of the applicants can be awarded a SISS scholarship.

 - Nationality: International